Solar leases: What to know before you sign

 Cons of solar leases

-When you're comparing solar lease providers, these factors will have the biggest impact on your experience and long-term savings:
+When you're comparing solar lease providers, these factors will have the biggest impact on your long-term savings and overall experience:

 Also, keep in mind that solar leases aren't available in every state, and some providers have limited geographic coverage.